gauthamchandra/learning-ruby-from-js/ruby_oop_design.md

 ###Class Reflection and Metaprogramming

-Unlike other languages like C where much of the metadata on an object or class is stripped away, Ruby keeps almost all of it.
+Unlike other languages like C where much of the metadata on an object or class is stripped away during runtime, Ruby keeps almost all of it.

 Some useful information that can be available are: